kierandidi/kdidi_webpage/tools/_posts/2022-10-22-ssh-in-vscode.md

 - abbreviation for the host (up to you, here remote123)
 - the username with which you logon to the remote machine
 - the IP address of the remote machine
-- the identitify file with the public key (we will deal with this later)
+- the identitify file with the private key (we will deal with this later)

 Now we can already shorten our ssh command from `ssh <username>@<hostname>` to `ssh remote123`.
 But there is still room for improvement!